 We love helping out our community any way we can.
 That’s why each year the BOLDERBoulder donates numerous race entries to help non-profits and local community events raise money.
 Please send any requests to [email protected] .

 Long-term financial stability is essential to delivering a first-class BOLDERBoulder experience.
 We are committed to transparency around the costs associated with staging our event.

 One of the reasons we were named America’s Best All-Time 10k is because of our absolute commitment to quality.
-That commitment coupled with the sheer scale of the event, raises unique costs that are highlighted below.
+That commitment coupled with the sheer scale of the event, creates some unique costs.